 The government’s introduced this fund to target areas that were critical for productivity: housing; research & development (R&D) and economic infrastructure.

-Highways England’s Growth and Housing Fund aimed to bridge funding shortfalls in highways schemes that had stalled.
+National Highways’ Growth and Housing Fund aimed to bridge funding shortfalls in highways schemes that had stalled.
 The fund was specifically targeted at mature local highways schemes that could both deliver improvement works on the ground and enable the delivery of jobs and homes wherever possible.

 We are currently delivering two transport projects that GHF is helping to fund: